Funds warn EU energy policy is not investment friendly

 By Barbara Lewis

-BRUSSELS, June 27 Pensions, insurers and other funds responsible for 7.5 trillion euros ($9.75 trillion) in assets said investment is likely to shun the European Union unless it can draw up new energy and climate policy before the end of the year.
+BRUSSELS Pensions, insurers and other funds responsible for 7.5 trillion euros in assets said investment is likely to shun the European Union unless it can draw up new energy and climate policy before the end of the year.

-Representing more than 80 of Europe's largest investors, including HSBC Investments, Mercer Global Investments Europe and the BT Pension Scheme, the group on Thursday urged the EU executive not to delay draft law on 2030 policy.
+Representing more than 80 of Europe's largest investors, including HSBC Investments HSBC.L, Mercer Global Investments Europe and the BT Pension Scheme, the group on Thursday urged the EU executive not to delay draft law on 2030 policy.

 "The longer the delay, the more investors will start to doubt Europe's resolve to make its low carbon roadmap a reality," Craig Mackenzie, head of sustainability at Scottish Widows Partnership, said in a statement.